easifem-fortran/easifem-fortran.github.io/docs/docs-api/CSRSparsity/GetNNZ.md

 END INTERFACE
 ```

-In this case we can get number of nonzeros in upper triangular, lowertriangular, diagonal part of the sparse matrix.
+In this case we can get number of non-zeros in upper triangular, lower-triangular, diagonal part of the sparse matrix.

 - "U" nnz in upper triangular part, j > i.
 - "L" nnz in lower triangular part, i > j.